Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ### Initializing the Tooling Subsystem

-Just like with Operations, you need to provide the Orpius subsystem with the details it needs to register your tools with the Orpius server.
+Just like with operations, you need to provide the Orpius subsystem with the details it needs to register your tools with the Orpius server.
-In the *Sample_AspNetCore_ProtobufNet* project, we do this in the `Program` class's `Main` method.
+In the *Sample_AspNetCore_ProtobufNet* project, we do this in the `Program.Main` method.
 See below.

 You'll notice that we provide a header key and value in the `toolRegistrationParameters`.
 You see how to retrieve this value during a tool call later in the document.